-Catholic Charities of the Archdiocese of Omaha began as a formal social service agency in 1926 to offer relief and rehabilitation to Catholic families.
+Catholic Charities began as a formal social service agency in 1926 to offer relief and rehabilitation to Catholic families.
 The agency directed much of its early assistance toward families suffering through the Great Depression and drought, which had devastated the area.

 In the 1940s, Catholic Charities merged with Catholic Child Welfare Services and Family Counseling Services.
 During the 1950s and 1960s, the organization continued to offer family and children's services while its staff grew larger and more professional.

 In the 1960s, the agency evolved from a traditional social work organization to a more aggressive outreach program with more diverse staffing.
 Personnel consisted of social workers, sociologists, psychologists, nurses, priests, religious, and laity.
 Late in 1969, the organization changed its name to United Catholic Social Services (UCSS) to reflect this increasing professionalism.

 During the 1970s, traditional services such as adoption, pregnancy counseling, family and individual counseling continued to be offered.
 Counseling sites were established at Columbus and Norfolk.
 Educational and community services were enlarged.
 St. Martin de Porres Center was completed in 1979, and today serves as the hub of activity for many programs serving low-income individuals.

 Extensive efforts to help individuals and families suffering from chemical dependency also began in the 1970s.
 Outpatient Chemical Dependency Services started operating in 1972.
 St. Gabriel's Regional Center for Substance Abuse opened in 1979.
 In 1998 St. Gabriel's moved to the beautiful Omaha Campus for Hope.